quantum-journal/o3po/readme.txt

 O-3PO stands for Open-source Open-access Overlay Publishing Option, it intends to make publishing of open-access arXiv overlay journals on WordPress powered websites as easy as possible.

+O-3PO powers the website of [Quantum - the open journal for quantum science](https://quantum-journal.org/) and was originally developed for this purpose.

 ## Description

 O-3PO offers the following features: